MobileUpLLC/huawei_and_google_services/README.md

 Choose one of flavor `huawei` or `google` and see how it works!

-Huawei maps with markers:
+Huawei and Google maps with markers:

 ![Huawei maps with markers](/img/huawei-maps.png)

-Google maps with markers
 ![Google maps with markers](/img/google-maps.png)